 Knowing what you need to take with you camping is a skill that is learned through experience.
 The more you venture out, the better able you will be to do away with any unnecessary weight.

-The Ten Essentials are a great starting point when packing your bag as the equipment listed is intended to help you survive in the wilderness.
+The 10 essentials for hiking are a great starting point when packing your bag as the equipment listed is intended to help you survive in the wilderness.

 The Origins of the Ten Essentials